North Carolina Museum of Art: Modern (to circa 1960)

 In West Building the museum's modern collection occupies several rooms with works by the foremost German modern artists of the early 20th century such as Franz Kline and Lyonel Feininger as well first generation of American modernists such as Alberto Giacometti.
 Cubist and surrealist pieces by Paul Delvaux and Joseph Cornell as well as other Modern masters such as Richard Diebenkorn, Andrew Wyeth, and Alberto Giacometti.

 Judaic

 The museum's Judaic art collection celebrates the spiritual life and ceremonies of the Jewish people through ritual objects of artistic excellence.
 It is one of only two galleries devoted to Judaica in an American art museum.
-The Judaic Art Gallery features objects from the major Jewish traditions—Ashkenazic, Sephardic, and Oriental—as well as from modern Israel.
+The Judaic Art Gallery features objects from the major Jewish traditions—Ashkenazi, Sephardi, and Mizrahi—as well as from modern Israel.
 All objects are designed for use in synagogue worship, observance of the Sabbath and holidays, or ceremonial occasions honoring the life cycle and Jewish home.
 Examples of objects that are displayed include a Menorah and Torah scrolls.